msgpo/CyBot-Warrior---DIY-Robot-Cyber-Security-Warrior-By-Mehedi-Shakeel---SSTECTUTORIALS/README.md

 ![Cybot1](https://user-images.githubusercontent.com/26013128/57453014-13cf1280-7287-11e9-82b9-f4b1eee525ec.PNG)

-CyBot Robot Car is a Arduino Based Bluetooth Controlled Car Which can jam every wifi connection near 10 meter also it will have a lots of features regarding cyber security and hacking.
+CyBot Robot Car is a Arduino Based Bluetooth Controlled Car Which can jam every wifi connection near 10 meter also it will can avoid obstacle and find it's own way to go also it will  have a lots of features regarding cyber security and hacking in Future.

 SUBSCRIBE FOR MORE ( It's FREE!!! )
 SSTecTutorials : https://goo.gl/CL51EH